dorsalhub/open-validation-schemas/.github/pull_request_template.md

 Please describe the tests that you ran to verify your changes.
 - [ ] I have validated my schema changes against existing examples.
 - [ ] I have added a new example record for my new schema.
+- [ ] I have incorporated one or more new tests.

 **Test Configuration**:
 * Operating System: